 Many individuals feel more comfortable beginning to explore the process of movement and embodied practices in a group setting.
 My once-a-month class entitled SpiritPlay is an excellent place for beginning steps in exploration.

 To learn more about the integration of the arts in the spiritual direction practice, refer to the book I co-authored with my colleague, Christine Valters Paintner entitled: Awakening the Creative Spirit: Brining the Arts to Spiritual Direction.
-Feel free to explore various retreats and programs that Christine and I offer, including the Awakening the Creative Spirit Program.
+Feel free to explore various retreats and programs that Christine and I offer at the Abbey of the Arts page and the Abbey of the Arts calendar.

 Also, enjoy this interview with me conducted by Spiritual Directors International.